BrianSigafoos/hugo_site/content/2020-07-15-language-syntax-review.md

 Rails.application.routes.draw do
   resources :networks, only: [] do
     resources :devices
-    resource :topology, only: :show   # Singular "show" only route end
+    resource :topology, only: :show # singular "show"-only route end

-  namespace :app do                 # namespace adds module (folder) and prefix '/app' to URI
+  namespace :app do                 # namespace adds module (folder) AND prefix '/app' to URI
     scope ':account_slug' do        # scope just adds prefix :account_slug to URI resources :messages, only: %i[index edit]
     end
   end

-  scope module: :billing do       # scope module: adds module (folder) only, no prefix
+  scope module: :billing do         # scope module adds module (folder) only, no prefix to URI
     resources :plans, only: :index end end